START TYPING AND PRESS ENTER TO SEARCH

 What Provides the Greatest Source of RF Interference?

 However, wireless networks are a leading source of RF interference today.
-As more devices connect to a network, the RF spectrum becomes so crowded that frequency bands often overlap.
-Other wireless devices that use the same 2.4GHz frequency as Wi-Fi can also interfere with network connectivity, as can nearby microwaves and other types of equipment.
+As more devices connect to a network, the RF spectrum can become so crowded that frequency bands overlap.
+Other wireless devices that use the same 2.4 GHz frequency as Wi-Fi can also interfere with network connectivity, as can nearby microwaves and other types of equipment.

-RF interference can have critical consequences on IT equipment and networks.
+RF interference can have critical consequences for IT equipment and networks.
 Although Wi-Fi devices are designed to accommodate some degree of interference, they will wait for interference to die down before sending data packets.
 The result is dropped connections and degraded performance.

-The problem can be acute for organizations that must test operating systems, firmware, and applications across a multitude of devices.
+The problem can be acute for organizations that must test operating systems, firmware and applications across a multitude of devices.
 Many devices use wireless connectivity for communication.
 Real device testing requires the segregation of the equipment to prevent wireless signals from propagating.

 How to Block RF Interference

-A number of materials can be used to block RF signals, including copper, aluminum, and steel.
-For example, cables are typically shielded with a thin aluminum foil or braided copper wires.
-Individual devices can be placed inside simple shielded boxes, but this is too inefficient for real device testing at scale.
+When choosing RF shielding materials, several factors will come into play, including the frequencies to be attenuated, the environment (related to corrosion), and the size and shape of the enclosure.
+For example, cables are typically shielded with thin aluminum foil or braided copper wires.
+Individual devices can be placed inside shielded enclosures, but this is too inefficient for real device testing at scale.
+A better approach is to utilize shielded cabinets.

 RF interference is a growing problem due to the proliferation of devices competing for the same airspace.
-Enconnex DevShield cabinets protect against RF interference with a flexible, scalable solution that fits any data center or lab environment.
+Enconnex DevShield and DefenseShield cabinets protect against RF interference with a flexible, scalable solution that fits any data center or lab environment.

-Posted by Alex Zhang on May 16, 2022
+Posted by Alex Zhang on November 26, 2024

 Alex has 10+ years of experience working in the data center and material science industries.
 He currently serves as product manager at Enconnex for our real device testing and RF shielded product lines.
 Previously, he managed our sheet metal products.
 He has his MSEE degree from Northwest Polytechnic University and holds numerous professional certifications.